Configure Chill for calendar sync and SSO with Microsoft Graph (Outlook)¶

 Chill offers the possibility to:

 Both can be configured separately (synchronising calendars without SSO, or SSO without calendar).
-When calendar sync is configured without SSL, the user’s email address is the key to associate Chill’s users with Microsoft’s ones.

-Configure SSO¶
+Configure SSO

-On Azure side¶
+On Azure side

 Configure an app with the Azure interface, and give it the name of your choice.